 - How to do it (i.e., our authoring tool)

-As seen in the diagram in the video, the content creation process is divided into 5 phases:
+The content creation process is divided into 5 phases:

 In this phase, we create a high-level curriculum roadmap outlining what topics and technologies we want to teach in a given timeframe.